ffretv/ffretv/README.md

+Wut, you dont like my SOCIAL MEDIA OPTIONS.
+THIS IS ALSO SOCIAL MEDIA.
+DONT LIKE THAT I MIX REALITY WITH REALITY.
+TOO BAD.
+WANT TO LIVE IN A CLEAN STERILE TECHNOLOGY BUBBLE OF EXISTENSE WHERE ALL IS UNDER YOUR CONTROL AND PERFECT?
+TOO BAD AGAIN.

 You've heard it before.
 Some people write cursive, drive stick shift cars, do math and talk back aka complain.
 Yep it is true.
 Not everyone is an invertibrate vessel of a product fully intended for service only to  some denomiation of currency.
 Some people know tech, make money, understand tech and still , yes , still , care about the potential future.